Texas Lottery's Proposed Game

 With the writing of my letter, this issue is out of

 my hands now.
-I've done all I can in an attempt
+I've done all I can

 to protect the players from what I feel is a